-Orlin's algorithm [29] (see also [1, Chapter 10.6]) works on a problem instance with no upper capacities on the arcs (every minimum-cost flow problem can be easily transformed to this form).
+Orlin's algorithm [29] works on a problem instance with no upper capacities on the arcs (every minimum-cost flow problem can be easily transformed to this form).
 The basic idea is that if the algorithm runs for infinite number of phases, then the solution converges to an optimal solution; furthermore, the total change of the flow value in the $\Delta$ -phase and all subsequent phases is at most $4n\Delta$ on every arc.
-Consequently, if an arc ij has flow $> 4n\Delta$ in the $\Delta$ -phase, then the flow on ij must be positive in some optimal solution.
-Using primal-dual slackness, this means that ij must be tight for an arbitrary dual optimal solution (that is, the corresponding dual inequality must hold with equality).
-It is shown that within $O(\log n)$ scaling phases, an arc ij with flow larger than $4n\Delta$ appears.
+Consequently, if an arc ij has flow > $4n\Delta$ in the $\Delta$ -phase, then the flow on ij must be positive in some optimal solution.
+Such an arc is called abundant.
+Using primal-dual slackness, this means that ij must be tight for an arbitrary dual optimal solution.
+It can be shown that within $O(\log n)$ scaling phases, an abundant arc ij appears.

-Based on this fact, Orlin [29] obtains the following simple algorithm.
+Based on this observation, [29] obtains the following simple algorithm.
 Let us start running the Edmonds-Karp algorithm on the input graph.
-Once there is an arc with flow larger than $4n\Delta$ , it is contracted and the Edmonds-Karp algorithm is restarted on the smaller graph.
-The method is iterated until the graph reduces to a single node.
-A dual optimal solution on the contracted graph can be easily extended to a dual optimal solution in the original graph by reversing the contraction operations.
+Once there is an abundant arc, it is contracted and the Edmonds-Karp algorithm is restarted on the smaller graph.
+The method is iterated until the graph consists of a single node only.
+A dual optimal solution here can be easily extended to a dual optimal solution in the original graph by reversing the contraction operations.
 Provided a dual optimal solution, a primal optimal solution can be obtained by a single maximum flow computation.
-Orlin [29] (see also [1, Chapter 10.7]) also contains a second, more efficient algorithm.
-When an arc with "large" flow is found, instead of contracting and restarting, the arc is added to a special forest F. The scaling algorithm exploits properties of this forest and can thereby ensure that a new arc enters F in $O(\log n)$ phases.
-The running time can be bounded by $O(m \log n(m+n \log n))$ , so far the most efficient minimum-cost flow algorithm known.
+The paper [29] (see also [1, Chapter 10.7]) also contains a second, more efficient algorithm.
+When an abundant arc is found, instead of contracting and restarting, the arc is added to a special forest F. The scaling algorithm exploits properties of this forest and can thereby ensure that a new arc enters F in $O(\log n)$ phases.
+The running time can be bounded by $O(m \log n(m + n \log n))$ , so far the most efficient minimum-cost flow algorithm known.

 Let us now turn to the nonlinear setting.
-By the Karush-Kuhn-Tucker (KKT) conditions, a feasible solution is optimal if and only if the residual graph contains no negative cycles with respect to the cost function $C'{ij}(f{ij})$ .
-Minoux's algorithm is a natural extension of the Edmonds-Karp scaling technique (see [25, 26], [1, Chapter 14.5]).
+By the KKT conditions, a feasible solution is optimal if and only if the residual graph contains no negative cycles with respect to the cost function $C'{ij}(f{ij})$ .
+The algorithm is a natural extension of the Edmonds-Karp scaling technique (see [25, 26], [1, Chapter 14.5]).
 In the $\Delta$ -phase it maintains the invariant that the $\Delta$ -residual graph contains no negative cycle with respect to the relaxed cost function $(C{ij}(f{ij} + \Delta) - C{ij}(f{ij}))/\Delta$ .
-When transporting $\Delta$ units of flow on a shortest path with respect to this cost function, this invariant is maintained.
+When transporting $\Delta$ -units of flow on a shortest path with respect to this cost function, this invariant is maintained.
 A key observation is that when moving to the $\Delta/2$ -phase, the invariant can be restored by changing the flow on each arc by at most $\Delta/2$ .
 The role of the scaling factor $\Delta$ is twofold: besides being the quantity of the transported flow, it also approximates optimality in the following sense.
 As $\Delta$ approaches 0, the cost of ij converges to the derivative $C'{ij}(f{ij})$ .
 Consequently, the solution converges to a feasible optimal solution.
-A variant of this algorithm is outlined in section 3.
+A variant of this algorithm is outlined in Section 3.